-Following the mainstream emergence of cannabidiol (CBD) products, there's another compelling option out there for those who want to experience the potential therapeutic effects of CBD without even the smallest trace of THC.
-It may not receive the same amount of hype as CBD lattes or infused facial moisturizers, but CBD isolate is actually one of the most distinct and versatile forms of CBD on the market.
+Following the mainstream emergence of cannabidiol (CBD) products, there's a compelling option out there for those who want to experience the potential therapeutic effects of CBD without even the smallest trace of THC.
+It may not receive the same amount of hype as CBD lattes, infused cookies, or other CBD products, but CBD isolate is actually one of the most distinct and versatile forms of CBD on the market.

 While it's true that hemp-derived CBD doesn't have the same psychoactive effects as THC, that doesn't mean it's completely free of THC.
-According to federal law established following the passage of the 2014 Farm Bill, hemp plants and hemp-derived products are legally permitted to contain 0.3% THC or less.
+According to federal law, hemp plants and hemp-derived products are legally permitted to contain up to 0.3% THC.

-Thankfully for those who want to dabble in the world of CBD but get cold feet after hearing about the presence of THC in hemp-derived products, there's still a way to enjoy the benefits of this cannabinoid without other unwanted plant parts.
-CBD isolate could be the right product for you.
+Anyone who wants to try CBD oil or other products may get cold feet after hearing about the presence of THC in hemp-derived products.
+But CBD isolate provides a way to enjoy the benefits of this cannabinoid without other unwanted plant parts.

 CBD isolate is a crystalline solid or powder that contains 99% pure CBD.
-A traditional extraction process removes all the active compounds from the cannabis plant, followed by a refinement process that strips away all other phytocannabinoids, including THC, and any plant matter, leaving behind nothing but the CBD chemical compound in its purest form.
+A traditional extraction process removes all the active compounds from the cannabis plant.
+Then, a refining process that strips away all other phytocannabinoids, including THC, and any plant matter.
+What remains is the CBD chemical compound in its purest form.

-It might not seem as appealing as the well-packaged CBD oil or topicals, but CBD crystalline is surprisingly versatile when it comes to consumption, and there are a number of benefits to using this pure powder over other conventional forms of CBD.
+It might not seem as appealing as the well-packaged CBD oil, topicals, or pre-rolls, but CBD crystalline is surprisingly versatile when it comes to consumption, and this pure powder has a number of advantages over other conventional forms of CBD.

 As we'll discuss in detail below under How to Use CBD Isolates, another clear-cut advantage is the many inventive ways CBD isolate can be prepared for use.
 Whether it's administered sublingually or mixed with food and drinks, this crystalline powdered CBD works well in a variety of consumption methods.

-It's also incredibly easy to measure CBD isolate dosages, as there's nothing else to account for aside from the pure CBD crystals.
-With other CBD-based products, such as broad-spectrum and full-spectrum CBD oil, the cannabinoid is mixed with other ingredients, making it more difficult to quantify the exact amount of CBD that is being consumed.
+It's incredibly easy to measure CBD isolate dosages, as there's nothing else to account for aside from the pure CBD.
+With other CBD-based products, such as broad-spectrum and full-spectrum CBD oil, the cannabinoid is mixed with other cannabinoids, making it more difficult at times to quantify the exact amount of CBD that is being consumed.

-While CBD isolate might sound like the best approach to CBD for you, keep in mind that there is also a key disadvantage to isolating CBD from other cannabis compounds.
+While consuming CBD isolate might sound like a great approach, keep in mind that there is also a key disadvantage of isolating CBD from other cannabis compounds.
 Research has shown that the combination of cannabinoids and terpenes generates an entourage effect, a synergistic interaction that boosts the individual effects of each compound involved.
 Stripping away all the other cannabinoids prevents you from experiencing the potential benefits of the entourage effect.

 There are various processes used to produce CBD isolate from industrial hemp extracts, such as supercritical carbon dioxide (CO2) or ethanol-based extractions.
 The same extraction methods can also be used as a starting point for the production of THC isolate as well, but typically with marijuana plants instead of industrial hemp.
-When the CBD extraction process takes place, a number of components are removed from the hemp plant, including cannabinoids, terpenes, and flavonoids, as well as fats, lipids, and other compounds.
-After that, the CBD compound needs to be separated from the rest of the extraction, which is done through a series of washing and separation processes.
+To create an isolate, a number of components are removed from the plant, including other cannabinoids, terpenes, and flavonoids, as well as fats, lipids, and other compounds.
+After that, the CBD compound is separated from the rest of the extraction through a series of chemical washing and separation processes.

 Once all of the impurities and solvents are stripped away, you're left with 99% pure CBD crystalline.

 While you might not know what to do with a pile of odorless CBD isolate powder at first, there are a number of different ways to consume CBD isolate.
-Here are some of the most common ways:
+Here are some of the most common delivery routes:

-To take CBD isolate sublingually, you can apply the CBD powder directly underneath your tongue and hold it there for about 60 seconds.
-With this method, the CBD is absorbed by the mucous membranes and delivered directly to the bloodstream, bypassing the digestive system and liver to provide more immediate and effective relief.
+Apply the CBD powder directly under your tongue and hold it there for about 60 seconds.
+With this method, the CBD is absorbed by the mucous membranes and delivered directly to the bloodstream, bypassing the digestive system to provide more immediate and effective relief.

-CBD crystalline can be measured out and put into capsules or pills, allowing you to ingest an accurately measured dosage.
+CBD crystalline can be measured and put into capsules or pills, allowing you to ingest an accurate dose.
 You can also mix CBD isolate with a variety of ingredients to create CBD-infused food and drinks.
 However, because CBD is not absorbed very well by the gastrointestinal tract, it has a low oral bioavailability.
 In order to increase bioavailability, CBD isolate can be added to carrier oils, such as MCT oil, to increase its chances of permeating the gastrointestinal system and reaching the bloodstream.

-When shopping for CBD isolate, it's important to look for products from reputable companies that are lab-tested by a third-party source, ensuring that your isolate doesn't contain any THC, additional plant materials, or other impurities.
+When shopping for CBD isolate, it's important to look for products from reputable companies that are lab-tested by a third party.
+This should ensure that your isolate doesn't contain any THC, additional plant materials, or other impurities.